Record-keeping requirements for Australian investors

 You will receive most of the records you need to keep from:

-Keeping accurate investor records as part of your ATO compliance is easy with Sharesight.
-To get started, simply sign-up for a FREE Sharesight account and add your holdings.
-From there you can:
+Keeping accurate, ATO-compliant investment records is easy with Sharesight.
+To get started, first sign up for a free Sharesight account and add your holdings.
+Once you’ve set up your portfolio, you can:

-1. Record all your 'buy' and 'sell' statements from your broker
+1. Record the trade confirmation statements from your broker

-You can further automate this step by arranging for your broker to email your trade confirmations to your portfolio or by automatically forwarding these emails to Sharesight.
-This allows your ongoing trades (and your trade confirmations) to be recorded in real-time with no additional effort on your part.
+You can further automate this step by having your trade confirmation statements forwarded to Sharesight.
+By enabling this feature, your ongoing trades (and trade confirmation statements) are automatically recorded in real-time with no additional effort on your part.

 2. Record your dividend income statements

-3. Track the impact of dividend reinvestments on your investment cost base
+3. Track the impact of reinvested dividends on your cost base

-This means the dividend must be declared as income in your tax return; the additional shares will be subject to capital gains tax (CGT); and the acquisition cost of the additional shares is the amount of the dividends used to acquire them.
+This means the dividend must be declared as income in your tax return, the additional shares will be subject to capital gains tax (CGT) and the acquisition cost of the additional shares is the amount of the dividend payment used to acquire them.

 4. Share your records with your accountant